What Is a Hackathon? Key Insights

 Team formation

 Team formation is a crucial part of a hackathon.
 Teams are typically formed at the beginning of the event, either through a formal process facilitated by the organizers, or informally by the participants themselves.
 The size of the teams can vary, but they typically consist of 2-5 members.
+College students often participate in these events, providing a valuable opportunity for career growth and talent discovery.

 Having a diverse team can be beneficial in a hackathon.
 A team that includes members with different skills and backgrounds can approach problems from different perspectives, leading to more innovative solutions.
 For example, a team working on a cybersecurity project might include a programmer, a security expert, a user interface designer, and a project manager.